zhanziyang/vue-croppa/README.md

 # vue-croppa
-A simple straightforward image cropper for vue.js.
+A simple straightforward customizable image cropper for vue.js.